razroo/landing-page-extraordinaire/README.md

 # Razroo Landing Page Extraordinaire
-Razroo's Extra Ordinary Landing Page
+Razroo's Extra Ordinary Landing Page.
+Large portions of landing page written in html/scss only.
+Angular app.
+Person who fiddles around with landing page and creates a masterpiece earns an internship at Razroo for the month of July.
+Contest ends when counter is over.

 # To install
 `npm install`